zakibakar75/KENET_Send_VTH_WiFi_MQTT/README.md

 MQTT connection using ESP8266 Cytron WiFi Shield to Dioty MQTT broker

-This is not a library.
 This is my code to publish on-board voltage, DHT22 sensor reading to Dioty MQTT broker.

 The hardware used here are :
 1) Arduino UNO clone.